vmware/container-service-extension/docs/KNOWN_ISSUES.md

 <a name="general"></a>
 ## General Issues
 ---
-### Re-registering 2.6.0 GA CSE UI plugin with VCD doens't work properly
+### Re-registering 2.6.0 GA CSE UI plugin with VCD doesn't work properly
-If the beta version of CSE UI plugin is already registered with VCD, trying to upgrade it via `cse` cli or VCD UI will fail.
+If the beta version of CSE UI plugin is already registered with VCD, trying to upgrade it via CSE cli or VCD UI will fail.
 Right now, the only way to update the UI plugin is to de-register/delete it and then re-install using the new zip file.
 Additionally, the provider will need to re-publish the plugin to all the tenants that were previously given access to the CSE UI plugin.